qala-io/java-course/docs/programme/web-apps.md

 # Step 1 - Servlets API core

-* Learn what a Servlet is and write a Hello World example
+* Learn what a Servlet is.
+[Basics](https://www.javacodegeeks.com/2012/11/basics-about-servlets.html)
+* Write a Hello World example [link](https://medium.com/@backslash112/create-maven-project-with-servlet-in-intellij-idea-2018-be0d673bd9af)
 * Learn what `web.xml` is and declare your servlet there
 * Read about `Filter` and create 2 (not one!) simple filters yourself.
 They should write something to console before the request is coming and after Servlet responds.
 * Read about `Listener` and create one yourself
+* Everything about Apache Tomcat [link](https://www.mulesoft.com/tcat/understanding-apache-tomcat)

 # Step 2 - Thread Pools